jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Life on this Earth has never been easy.
 But better technology helps a whole lot.
 Deaths from disease, famine, and war have all decreased as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

-I'm serious.
 Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody knew bacteria or viruses existed.
 Everyone thought disease was caused by "[bad air](https://en.wikipedia.org/wiki/Miasma_theory)".
 If hospital patients kept getting sicker, expert medical advice would be to open the windows.

 And now, in 2020, we're all washing hands, isolating ourselves, and already working on a COVID-19 vaccine.